Will people on Social Security get a stimulus check? 6 things to know

 To help you understand what it means for you, we’ve distilled the most important information about the coronavirus stimulus checks for Social Security beneficiaries, railroad retirees, and Social Security Disability Insurance (SSDI) beneficiaries into the top six things you should know.

-1. Yes, Social Security beneficiaries, SSDI beneficiaries, and railroad retirement beneficiaries will get a stimulus check
+1. Yes, Social Security beneficiaries, SSDI beneficiaries, and railroad retirement beneficiaries will get a third stimulus check

-Will Social Security beneficiaries get a stimulus check/payment?
+Will Social Security beneficiaries get a third stimulus check/payment?
 What about retired seniors?
-If I’m on disability, do I get a stimulus payment?
+If I’m on disability, do I get a third stimulus payment?

 These are a few of the most common questions our tax pros have received from clients, and the answer to all of them is yes.
-Anyone who receives Social Security benefits — including railroad retirees, SSDI beneficiaries, and retired seniors — will get a stimulus check — in most cases in the form of a direct deposit payment.
+Anyone eligible who receives Social Security benefits — including railroad retirees receiving Railroad benefits, SSDI beneficiaries, and retired seniors — may qualify for all three stimulus checks — in most cases in the form of direct deposit payments.

-2. Social Security recipients and non-filers do not need to file a tax return to get their stimulus check
+2. Social Security recipients who typically don’t file do not need to file a tax return to get their stimulus check

 Still getting paper checks?
 You can update your information for your benefits, but not for your stimulus payment.

-4. Social Security and Railroad beneficiaries who filed a tax return can check the status of their stimulus payment online even if they didn’t file a 2019 or 2020 tax return
+5. Social Security beneficiaries, railroad retirees, and SSDI beneficiaries can check the status of their stimulus payment online even if they didn’t file a 2019 or 2020 tax return

-Need additional information about stimulus payment and Social Security beneficiaries?
+Need additional information beyond the stimulus payments and Social Security beneficiaries?

-We know you may have more questions beyond whether people on Social Security will get a stimulus check/payment.
-Visit our Coronavirus Tax Impact page for the latest news and facts regarding the stimulus bill, extension dates and more.
+We know you may have more questions beyond whether people on Social Security will get stimulus checks/payments.
+Visit our Coronavirus Tax Impact page for the latest news and facts regarding the latest stimulus bill.